astroport-fi/asteroid-protocol/spec/metaprotocols/marketplace.md

 ## Introduction

 While the CFT-20 standard added support to list, buy and delist tokens for sale, it is flawed in that it can cause double-spending from the buyers side.
-We thus removed the marketplace from the frontend while we figure things out.

 This metaprotocol aims to solve that to a large extent as well as enable trading of any metaprotocol item.

 ## Technical details